Pardon my asterisked French, but this post is going to be about as subtle as a slap in the face, OK? If you’re squeamish, BAIL OUT NOW.

 I have spent the last two weeks looking at author forums online about how different people promote their book.
 I have nothing against doing events.
 I do events.
 I’m going to do a book signing on April 15 at a bookstore.
 That’s an event.
 But I’m not paying to be at that event, at least not out of pocket; they are getting a percentage of books sales.
 That’s only fair.

-No, by events I meant events will you pay $100 for a table or 150 or 250 and you hope to sell enough books to make that worthwhile.
+No, by events I meant events where you pay $100 for a table (or $150 or $250) and you hope to sell enough books to make that worthwhile.